Articles on: Live Layers

 Receiving a Layer

-Whenever a collaborator within your Layer Group shares their Live Layer, you will receive a pop-up message.
+When a collaborator within your Layer Group shares their Live Layer, you'll see a pop-up message.
+To receive the Layer, tap Yes.

 What's Next